Amitayus Buddha Statue

-Our Aparmita Buddha statue is depicted in the Dhyana Mudra holding his ambrosia vase while seated in the full lotus prose.
-The statue features Aparmita with long hair dropping past his shoulders, fully coiled.
-Aparmita is the name given to Amitabha that is primarily associated with Amitabha’s longevity attribute.
-Devotees believe that Aparmita has the ability to grant them longevity.
-Besides Amitabha, Aparmita is also associated with the names Amida and Amitayus.
+Our Amitayus Buddha statue is depicted in the Dhyana Mudra holding his ambrosia vase while seated in the full lotus prose.
+The statue features Amitayus with long hair dropping past his shoulders, fully coiled.
+Amitayus is the name given to Amitabha that is primarily associated with Amitabha’s longevity attribute.
+Devotees believe that Amitayus has the ability to grant them longevity.
+Besides Amitabha, Amitayus is also associated with the names Amida and Amitayus.

 Strong Association with Amitabha Buddha